aaronralls/aaronralls.github.io/_drafts/2019-12-04-What-is-new-in-Azure-this-week.md

 - [Azure Backup extended support](#azure-backup-extended-support)
 - [Azure Data Lake Updates](#azure-data-lake-updates)

-## Change feed for Azure Blob Storage
+## Live transcription with Azure Media Services

 The new [Change feed][ChangeFeedAnnouncement] feature is in preview and will provide a read-only log that will allow you to see all the actions that have taken place to the blobs.